Who’s Luckier?|چه کسی خوش شانس تر است؟

 It was my habit to think about one question always in my life, even when I was a child.
 Who’s luckier than others?

-My answer to this question changed through time.
+My answer to this question changed over time.

-When I was a kid, I thought the toyshop’s child is the luckiest person in the world.
+When I was a kid, I thought the toyshop’s child was the luckiest person in the world.

-But a few years later when I woke up to go to school, I changed my mind and thought our neighbor’s four-year-old son is the most fortunate because he didn’t have to wake up every day early in the morning and go to school.
+But a few years later when I woke up to go to school, I changed my mind and thought our neighbor’s four-year-old son was the most fortunate because he didn’t have to wake up every day early in the morning to go to school.

 When I became a teenager I thought the luckiest should be, the actors or athletes.
-Because in that age I believed fame is the key to prosperity.
+Because at that age I believed fame was the key to prosperity.

 But after years of experience, life proved to me that being lucky in each person has a different description.